Green Mechanics Website Redesign UX Research & Design Case Study

 Research Strategy & Goals

-We began our research phase with a goal to improve content clarity and showcase Green Mechanics’ services more effectively.
+We began our research phase with a clear goal: understand what users needed from the Green Mechanics website and where the current experience was falling short.
 Our research was driven by the following question:

 “What are the expectations of users who visit the Green Mechanics website and how well does the website showcase available services and past projects in a way that is visually appealing and easy to navigate?”